Longsheng Attractions

 Longsheng At A Glance

-Located two hours northwest of Guilin, Longsheng is famed for the stunning Longji (Dragon’s Backbone) Rice Terraces.
-Nearby, authentic Yao and Zhuang minority villages await, plus natural hot springs to soothe your muscles after hiking.
+Located two hours northwest of Guilin, Longsheng is famed for the stunning Longji (Dragon’s Backbone) Rice Terraces, also known as the Longsheng Rice Terraces.
+Nearby, authentic Yao and Zhuang minority villages await, offering immersive cultural experiences and natural hot springs to soothe your muscles after hiking the winding trails that reveal seasonal wonders like mirror-like spring floods or golden autumn harvests.

 Where to go in Longsheng?